lacruzanthony/currency-exchange/README.md

-# An offline coding task for CHECK24 Accident Insurance
+# An offline coding task.

 ## Prerequisites

 Please make sure that:

-- You can clone this repository and create and push you branches to it
 - You can start the service (`npm start`)
 - All the tests pass (`npm test`)